ChandniMehta9/pyflix-movie-rental-database/README.md

 to enter feedback, which will be updated in the SQL database.
 This is used to enhance user experience.

-# <h2> Synopsis
-Though the program serves a straightforward purpose, we believe that there is scope for improvement.
-The database of the movies currently is limited, enabling the user to rent or purchase only from a small collection.
-Enabling the user to add more movies will help with this problem, but there is a risk of unwanted and corrupted files entering the database.
-We have also noticed that the movie database would work faster and be more efficient if it existed in MYSQL instead of a CSV file as it is currently in.
-Upon learning to connect Python with MYSQL, we would be able to implement this idea in our project.

 # <h2> User-Defined Functions
 1. discount():
 The purpose of this feature is to offer a discount of 25 percent to customers that purchase